kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/README.md

-<h5> About the Lab (Objective) : </h5>
+<h5> Objective : </h5>

-Type here: berif description of the lab
+To be familiar with syntax and structure of C-programming To learn problem solving techniques using C
+To introduce students to the basic knowledge of programming fundamentals of C language.
+To impart writing skill of C programming to the students and solving problems.

-<h5> About the Experiment : </h5>
+<h5> About the Experiment : Write A Program to find the sum of digits of the entered number </h5>

-Type here: berif description of this experiment
+Type here: The main idea to find sum of digits can be divided in three steps.

+Extract last digit of the given number.
+Add the extracted last digit to sum.
+Remove last digit from given number.
+As it is processed and not required any more.
+If you repeat above three steps till the number becomes 0.
+Finally you will be left with sum of digits.

 <h5> Target Audience : </h5>

-Type here: the target audience
+Type here: Students from First year engineering of all discipline can learn C as first Programming Language

 <h5> Course Alignment : </h5>

-Type here: courses aligned
+Type here: First Year Engineering : C Programming

 <h5> Universities Mapped : </h5>

-Type here: universities mapped
+Type here: Shivaji University, Kolhapur

 <b>Name of Developer | <b> Shivani Kale
 :--|:--|